mithu2649/mithu2649/README.md

 ## Hi there, I am Mithu! 👋
 ### Welcome to my Github<br/><br/>

-I am mostly into JS and Music ❤,
+I am mostly into JS and Music ❤.
-I get distracted by CSS sometimes!
+But, I get distracted by CSS sometimes!

 ##### Reach Me at: <br/>